Quickstarts explain how to set up and run an app that calls a Google Workspace API.

 Google Workspace quickstarts use the API client libraries to handle some details of the authentication and authorization flow.
 We recommend that you use the client libraries for your own apps.
 Before you can run the sample app, each quickstart requires that you turn on authentication and authorization.
 If you're unfamiliar with authentication and authorization for Google Workspace APIs, read the Authentication and authorization overview.

 Create a Python command-line application that makes requests to the People API.

 - Set up the sample.

 To run this quickstart, you need the following prerequisites:

-- A Google account with Google Calendar enabled.
+- A Google Workspace domain with API access enabled.